sswatson/rai-streamlit-template/README.md

 ## Deploying the app

+To deploy this app:

+1. Make a repo on GitHub for your app.
+It can be private or public repo.
+You should commit the code in this directory (except the secrets file).
-To deploy this app, create an account at https://streamlit.io and follow the instructions there.
+2. Create an account at https://streamlit.io and follow the instructions there.

 You will need to paste the credentials above into the web app.
 Also, you should choose Python 3.8 for compatibility with the Python version specified in this `pipenv` environment.

 ## Next Steps